gude1/ListlyMobile/README.md

 ## Installation
-Ensure that react-native is properly configured for both ios and android development on your local machine<br/>
+Ensure that react-native is properly configured for both ios and Android development on your local machine<br/>
 https://reactnative.dev/docs/environment-setup

 ```bash